Putting down a deposit for a used car

 Do I need to leave a deposit?

-Sellers can request that you put down a deposit so the vehicle isn't sold to anyone else – but you are not obliged to do so.
-On the other hand, a used car dealer is more likely to ask you for a deposit to secure the sale, or require you to sign a contract.
-Some states have regulations in place for used car dealerships that allow them to ask for a deposit.
+Buying through a car dealer: Car dealers are more likely to ask for a deposit to secure the sale or require you to sign a contract.
+Some states have regulations in place for used car dealerships that allow them to ask for a deposit, but only up to a limit.

 • Queensland.
-The dealer can charge you a deposit that cannot exceed $100.
+The dealer can charge you a non-refundable deposit that cannot exceed $100.

 • South Australia.
 The dealer can ask you to leave a deposit that's up to 10% of the purchase price.